The Agent Framework Gap: Part 3 - Why It Exists and What You Give Up

 The Cultural Divide

-After working in both ecosystems for years, I’ve noticed something fundamental:
+After working in both ecosystems, I’ve noticed something fundamental:

 Python developers build for: